Koxiaet/TOTM-Level-Editor/README.md

 ## Acknowledgments

-* Playgendary made the original game, so play it if you haven't already
+* Playgendary, happymagenta and shelzy made the original game, so play it if you haven't already